biojava/biojava.github.io/_wikis/User_talk:S_Khadar.md

 [National Centre for Biological Sciences](http://www.ncbs.res.in) -
 TIFR - B'Lore - India.
 I extensively used BioJava for teaching purpose for B.Tech, MSc and M.Tech students (Bioinformatics Major).
-Now, I am in the prep stage to develop an integrated tool using BJ (BioJava). --[S Khadar](User:S Khadar "wikilink") 15:25, 6 February 2006 (EST)
+Now, I am in the prep stage to develop an integrated tool using BJ (/wikis/BioJava). --[S Khadar](User:S Khadar "wikilink") 15:25, 6 February 2006 (EST)